 - order, view and print a list of their repeat medication online

-- view online, export and print information relating to allergies, adverse reactions and immunisations
+- view online, export and print information relating to allergies, adverse reactions, immunisations, test results and coded data from their medical record

 Fair Processing Notice